The Bad, The Dad, and The Ugly

 If you don’t, you will.

-We who have already made that decision have no moral high ground from which to pass judgment on any other human being — saved or unsaved!
-Neither are we allowed to regard them as “less-than” because they don’t measure up to “our standards” of how we think a Christian should think, feel, and act.
+We who have already made that decision have no moral high-ground from which to pass judgment on any other human being — saved or unsaved!
+Neither are we allowed to regard those who have fallen as “less-than” because they don’t measure up to “our standards” of how we think a Christian should think, feel, act, or believe.

 As the late Billy Graham used to say, “The ground is always level at the foot of the Cross.”

-Self-righteousness, from what I read in the Scriptures, is perilously close to the top of God’s pet peeve list.
-It implies we generated our own righteousness through our own feeble efforts, rather than simply receiving it through Jesus’ blood and His finished work of the Cross.
+Self-righteousness, from what I read in the Scriptures, is perilously close to the top of God’s pet-peeve list.
+It implies we generated our own righteousness through our own feeble efforts, rather than simply receiving it through Jesus’ blood and finished work of the Cross.

-The Almighty sees our brand of righteousness as “filthy rags” (Isaiah 64:6).
+The Almighty sees our brand of righteousness as “filthy rags” (see Isaiah 64:6).
 The Hebrew words for “filthy rags” literally mean “a garment soiled from the waist down.”
-In other words, God views our futile attempts at rule-keeping and the moral snootiness accompanying such a mindset with the same revulsion we experience towards a pair of badly skid-marked underwear or an infant’s soiled diaper.
+That means God views our futile attempts at legalistic rule-keeping — and the moral snootiness accompanying such a mindset — with the same revulsion we experience towards an infant’s soiled diaper or a badly skid-marked pair of underwear.

 Selah!